-ROCE is commonly used for comparing the performance of similar businesses.
-It appears that Compagnie Générale des Établissements Michelin's ROCE is fairly close to the Auto Components industry average of 13%.
+ROCE can be useful when making comparisons, such as between similar companies.
+We can see Compagnie Générale des Établissements Michelin's ROCE is around the 12% average reported by the Auto Components industry.
 Independently of how Compagnie Générale des Établissements Michelin compares to its industry, its ROCE in absolute terms appears decent, and the company may be worthy of closer investigation.

 Do Compagnie Générale des Établissements Michelin's Current Liabilities Skew Its ROCE?